 During 2014-15, PLLG4 was assessed two times in MIS 320: one section was online and the second section was conducted on campus.
 The online class had better assessment results than the face-to-face class.
-Several MIS professors and one QM professor are working together to analyze the results, and continuously improve the assessment of PLLG4 project management skills.
+Several MIS professors and one QM professor are working together to continuously improve the assessment of PLLG4 project management skills.
+Initial observations and planned actions are indicated below.